talkowski-lab/gnomad-sv-pipeline/README.md

 # gnomAD-SV codebase

-Copyright (c) 2019, [Ryan L. Collins](mailto:rlcollins@g.harvard.edu) and the Talkowski Laboratory.
+Copyright (c) 2019-2020, [Ryan L. Collins](mailto:rlcollins@g.harvard.edu) and the Talkowski Laboratory.
 Distributed under terms of the [MIT License](/LICENSE) (see `LICENSE`).

-This repository contains custom code and scripts developed as described in the gnomAD-SV preprint, [Collins\*, Brand\*, et al., bioRxiv (2019)](https://broad.io/gnomad_sv).

-For more information, please refer to [this blog post](https://macarthurlab.org/2019/03/20/structural-variants-in-gnomad/).

 ---

+# IMPORTANT NOTE (PLEASE READ):

+As of June 18, 2020, the SV discovery pipeline used for gnomAD-SV and described in [Collins\*, Brand\*, _et al._, _Nature_ (2020)](https://broad.io/gnomad_sv) has been refactored & extensively documented, and is now provided in a different repository.

+Please refer to [the updated codebase here](https://github.com/broadinstitute/gatk-sv) if you are interested in running the SV discovery pipeline as applied to gnomAD-SV.

+The code in this reposity will be preserved for archival purposes; however, please note that no active development is underway in this repository.

+Please report all issues, feature requests, etc. in [the new GATK-SV repo](https://github.com/broadinstitute/gatk-sv).

+---

-# Structure of this repository
+## Structure of this repository

 The contents of this codebase are subdivided into several sections, for clarity.